 Intestinal Inflammation and Malnutrition

-Most of the nutrients that we consume through food are absorbed in the intestines.
-Inflammation in the intestines reduces the ability to properly digest foods and absorb nutrients.
-The decrease in nutrients leads to a slowed metabolism and further increase in inflammation.
-The inflammatory processes are ignited throughout the body and spread like wildfire causing a blockage to other biochemical pathways as well.
-For example, it may result in brittle nails and hair since the vital minerals and vitamins are not being properly absorbed.
+Most nutrients we consume through food are absorbed in the intestines.
+Inflammation in the intestines reduces the ability to digest foods and absorb nutrients properly.
+The decrease in nutrients leads to a slowed metabolism and further inflammation.
+The inflammatory processes are ignited throughout the body and spread like wildfire, causing a blockage of other biochemical pathways.
+For example, it may result in brittle nails and hair since the vital minerals and vitamins are not properly absorbed.
 This can lead to more severe malnutrition throughout the body.

-Weight fluctuations are very common with intestinal inflammation.
-Many people experience a loss of appetite or a sense of never feeling satiated leading to over-eating.
-Often, this type of inflammation causes flare ups, and it Is important to learn which are the type of foods that reduce intestinal inflammation.
+Weight fluctuations are widespread with intestinal inflammation.
+Many people experience a loss of appetite or a sense of never feeling satiated, leading to over-eating.
+This type of inflammation often causes flare-ups, and it is essential to learn which foods reduce intestinal inflammation.

 Type of Foods that Reduce Intestinal Inflammation

-Most often, there are specific foods that cause a flare within the intestinal wall, and these are unique to each individual.
-Figuring out these specific foods can be challenging, and it might be necessary to work with an integrative nutritionist to determine your specific food list.
+Most often, specific foods cause a flare within the intestinal wall, and these are unique to each individual.
+Figuring out these foods can be challenging, and working with an integrative nutritionist might be necessary to determine your food list.
 Food challenges and food sensitivity testing can uncover your specific food list.
-However, there are some general dietary tips that will help reduce inflammation during an intestinal flare.
-The general recommendations are to choose foods that reduce gas, ease abdominal pain and balance gut motility including:
+However, some general dietary tips will help reduce inflammation during an intestinal flare.
+The general recommendations are to choose foods that minimize gas, ease abdominal pain, and balance gut motility, including:

 Foods that Reduce Intestinal Inflammation

-Fiber – Fiber helps protect against constipation often experienced during an inflammation flare up.
-Fiber rich foods include whole foods like fruits, vegetables, legumes, beans, and whole grains.
+Fiber – Fiber helps protect against constipation often experienced during an inflammation flare-up.
+Fiber-rich foods include fruits, vegetables, legumes, beans, and whole grains.
 Cooking vegetables helps aid in their digestion.
-Roasting vegetables like broccoli, cauliflower, squashes, sweet potatoes, and carrots are an easy way to incorporate these nutrient dense foods into the diet.
-Soft fruits like melons, avocados, and berries are easy to digest and provide you with the fiber your body needs.
-Just be cautious in consuming too much fiber because in certain microbiome imbalances it can also worsen your abdominal cramping and gas.
-It is advisable to work with your functional health practitioner to determine the exact amount of fiber your body needs to function properly.
+Roasting vegetables like broccoli, cauliflower, squashes, sweet potatoes, and carrots is an easy way to incorporate these nutrient-dense foods into the diet.
+Soft fruits like melons, avocados, and berries are easy to digest and provide the fiber your body needs.
+Be cautious about consuming too much fiber because specific microbiome imbalances can also worsen your abdominal cramping and gas.
+Working with your functional health practitioner to determine the amount of fiber your body needs to function correctly is advisable.

-• Fluids – Hydration is especially important to help with gut motility.
-If bowels are too loose one can become easily dehydrated.
+• Fluids – Hydration is essential to help with gut motility.
+If bowels are too loose, one can become easily dehydrated.
 On the other hand, not enough water in the diet can cause constipation.
-Drinking at least half your bodyweight in ounces of water daily is recommended.
-Water is the most preferable source of hydration, but low sugar electrolyte drinks, no added sugar fruit juices and herbal, non-caffeinated teas are also good choices.
-Experts recommend drinking at least 15.5 cups of fluids if you are a man and 11.5 cups of fluids if you are a woman.
+Drinking at least half your body weight in ounces of water daily is recommended.
+Water is the most preferable source of hydration, but low-sugar electrolyte drinks, no-added-sugar fruit juices, and herbal, non-caffeinated teas are also good choices.
+Experts recommend drinking at least 15.5 cups of fluids if you are a man and 11.5 cups if you are a woman.

 Foods that Reduce Intestinal Inflammation

-probiotic supplement helps to restore the beneficial bacteria in the digestive tract.
+probiotic supplement helps restore the beneficial bacteria in the digestive tract.
 There are also probiotic rich foods like kefir, kimchi, sauerkraut, and yogurt.
-Including these fermented foods in your diet can help reduce inflammation and improve digestion.
+Including fermented foods in your diet can also help reduce inflammation and improve digestion.

-• Protein – When you are experiencing intestinal inflammation the need for protein increases exponentially.
+• Protein – When you are experiencing intestinal inflammation, the need for protein increases exponentially.
 The body uses protein to fuel your body and carry oxygen.
-Protein also helps keep your cells healthy, helps create new cells, and make antibodies to fight off illnesses and infections.
-Be sure to choose tender meats that have been well cooked like poultry, fish, pork, and lean beef.
-Eggs, organic soy products, nuts and seeds are also healthy protein options.
+Protein also helps keep your cells healthy, helps create new cells, and makes antibodies to fight illnesses and infections.
+Be sure to choose tender meats that are well-cooked, like poultry, fish, pork, and lean beef.
+Eggs, organic soy products, nuts, and seeds are healthy protein options.

-The Dietary Guidelines for Americans state that the amount of protein needed varies based on age and sex.
-Between 10 and 35 percent of your calories should come from protein.
-Protein amounts are also dependent on exercise and muscle building goals.
+The Dietary Guidelines for Americans state that the protein needed varies by age and sex.
+Between 10 and 35 percent of calories should come from protein.
+Protein amounts also depend on exercise and muscle-building goals.

 Optimal Health